apexrl/MapGo/README.md

 ## Acknowledgements

 Our implementation is based on [HGG](https://github.com/Stilwell-Git/Hindsight-Goal-Generation) and [mbpo](https://github.com/JannerM/mbpo) codebase.
+Some of the environments are based on [multiworld](https://github.com/vitchyr/multiworld).